 Another bonus from these secondary sites?
 They typically require very little additional outreach on your end thanks to their reliance on natural syndication for content.
 They are constantly looking at larger sites for stories that will drive engagement and boost traffic to their own channels, and these additional placements ultimately increase both metrics for your site, as well.

-We pitched the exclusive on a Friday and went live early the following Monday morning – a quick turnaround in the content marketing world!
-The project quickly gained a lot of attention, earning the top spot (with a nofollow link) on Daily Mail’s homepage.
-From there, the project spread across the Web through natural syndication networks, and the results were incredible:
+After placing on a Monday morning, the project quickly gained a lot of attention, earning the top spot (with a nofollow link) on Daily Mail’s homepage.
+From there, the project spread like wildfire across the Web through natural syndication networks in a matter of days.
+The results were incredible:

 - More than 900 stories, including features on The Huffington Post and New York Daily News

 - Nearly 30 percent of the additional placements were dofollow links

 Case Study #2: “Hotel Hygiene Exposed” via Yahoo